ninabarbakadze/Tipster/README.md

 - Make sure you have postgreSQL installed on your machine mac || windows
 - Run npx nodemon to start the server
 - Adjust the necessary env variables to match your system.
 Edit your database credentials in Tipster/server/models/model.js.
-- Generate your own private [I'm an inline-style link with title](https://stripe.com/en-gb-de "Stripe API key").
+- Generate your own private [Stripe API key](https://stripe.com/en-gb-de "Stripe API key").
 - Lastly in your CLI run npm run start to start the front-end.